What to know about variable heart rhythms and AFib

-Atrial fibrillation is a rapid and irregular heart rhythm that originates from the top chambers of the heart called the atria.
+Atrial fibrillation (afib) is a rapid and irregular heart rhythm that originates from the top chambers of the heart called the atria.
 The rapid rate in the atria causes the bottom chambers of the heart, the ventricles, to also beat rapidly and irregularly.
-In a manner similar to other pumps, the heart pump does not work as efficiently as it should when it is beating rapidly and irregularly.
+The heart pump doesn’t work as efficiently as it should when it’s beating rapidly and irregularly.

 There are many factors that can contribute to atrial fibrillation, including: